git4humans/git4humans/README.md

 The easiest way to install on Windows is download the installer from the [release page](https://github.com/git4humans/git4humans/releases) and run it.
 The file is small and installation process is fast.

-You may verify by running the following cmd command:
+You may verify by running the following command:

 ```shell
 g